 Table 2.
-Resource Estimates3
+Resource Estimates

-35 Cautionary note and other relevant information:
+Cautionary note and other relevant information:

-^{1.} The economic viability of mineral resources that are not mineral reserves has not been demonstrated.
-The mineral resource estimate could be materially affected by 2.
-The mineral resources were estimated following the definition standards of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) for mineral resources as
+1. The economic viability of mineral resources that are not mineral reserves has not been demonstrated.
+The mineral resource estimate could be materially affected by environmental, permitting, legal, title-related, taxation, socio-po

+2. The mineral resources were estimated following the definition standards of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) for mineral resources and mineral reserves, prepared by the CIM Standing Committee May 10, 2014.

-May 10, 2014.
-3. The inferred mineral resources in this estimate have a lower level of confidence than that applying to indicated resources and must not be converted into mineral continued exploration.
+3. The inferred mineral resources in this estimate have a lower level of confidence than that applying to indicated resources and must not be converted into mineral reserves.
+It is reasonably expected that the majority of Inferred continued exploration.